spdx/spdx-3-model/model/Dataset/Vocabulary/DatasetAvailabilityType.md

 ## Description

-Describes the availability of a dataset, indicating whether the dataset can be directly downloaded, can be assembled using a script for scraping the data, is only available after a clickthrough or a registration form.
+Describes the possible types of availability of a dataset, indicating whether the dataset can be directly downloaded, can be assembled using a script for scraping the data, is only available after a clickthrough or a registration form.

 ## Metadata

-- name: DatasetAvailability
+- name: DatasetAvailabilityType

 ## Entries